ToshioCP/Gtk4-tutorial/src/sec2.src.md

 ### Glib installation

-If your ubuntu is 20.04LTS, you need to install prerequisite libraries from the tarballs.
+If your Ubuntu is 20.04LTS, you need to install prerequisite libraries from the tarballs.
 Check the version of your library and if it is lower than the necessary version, install it from the source.

 For example,